Is it worth it to upgrade your diamond ring?

 Life’s been good and you had gotten better in life with more assets and disposable income.
-For couples who had begun their marriage together with a simple purchase, the concept of trading in your original ring for something bigger and better might be appealing to you.
+For couples who had begun their marriage together with a simple purchase, the concept of trading in your original ring for something bigger and better might be something you are considering.

 In layman terms, trading in your diamond is the act of giving your diamond back to a jeweler, paying some money and getting a better (and usually larger) diamond in exchange.

-I think it is human nature to want something different at various points in time.
-Here are some reasons why people might choose to upgrade their jewelry:
+I think it is only human nature to want something different at various points in time.
+Here are some common reasons why people choose to upgrade their diamond jewelry:

-1) Ring designs do go out of style and personal tastes might change.
-For example, the solitaire ring setting is an evergreen design that has survived centuries of fashion changes but not everyone might find it appealing.
-New manufacturing methods have also enabled bold looking designs like tension settings to be possible and are constantly changing up the landscape of the jewelry industry.
+1) Ring designs that go out of style and changes in personal tastes.
+For example, the 3 stone ring setting is a design that is recently made popular by Meghan Markle but may lose its appeal with the passage of time.
+New manufacturing methods have also enabled bold looking designs like tension settings to be created and constant innovation is always changing up the landscape of the jewelry industry.

 2) Reflecting your current social status.
-As mentioned earlier, some people might want a bigger-sized diamond to show off their wealth now that they can afford it.
-Interestingly, some people may choose to keep the original setting and simply swap out the main diamond for sentimental reasons.
+As mentioned earlier, some people may want to upgrade to a bigger-sized diamond to show off their status and wealth.
+Interestingly, there are some people who choose to keep the original setting and simply swap out the main diamond for sentimental reasons.

 3) A thirst for new diamond shapes.
-In the past, shapes like the marquise and ovals were all the rage.
-Those demands and preferences had appeared to died down in present times.
-The point I am trying to bring across here is that new diamond cuts are always being introduced to create different looks.
+In the past decades, shapes like the marquise and ovals were all the rage.
+However, the popularity and demand for these shapes had appeared to die down in recent times.
+If you want a change of style, one of the easiest ways to do this is to trade in your diamond for another shape.

-Proprietary diamond cuts like the Solasfera, Spirit Sun (pictured below) and cushion Hearts And Arrows are some of the head-turning designs that had hit the market in recent years.
+In recent years, proprietary diamond cuts like the Solasfera and cushion Hearts And Arrows are some of the head-turning designs that had hit the market.
 If you are drawn towards some of these unique cuts, you may want to consider upgrading your current jewelry into one of these diamonds.

 Whatever your reasons for doing a trade-in, remember there are always two sides to every coin.
 While getting a bigger diamond as a representation of a stronger commitment to a loved one is beautiful as a concept, the change also involves getting rid of the original stone which may have sentimental value attached to it.

 5) Out with the old and in with the new.
-Buying a new diamond for a major anniversary gift also represents a big expense and an entirely new jewel.
-Instead of having a new diamond to wear and keeping the older stone in your drawer, an upgrade might be preferential as a “continuation” of your previous one.
+Buying a new diamond for a gift (e.g. major anniversary or life event) also represents a big expense and an entirely new jewel.
+Instead of having a new diamond to wear and keeping the older ring in your drawer, an upgrade might be a better option as a “continuation” of your previous one.

 Most jewelry stores usually offer some sort of upgrade policies for customers.
-In fact, they even promote the idea of having you trade in your diamond ring in future.
+In fact, most jewelers will even promote the idea of having you trade-in your diamond ring in the future.

-Well, it’s all about the money ($$$) and gives them the opportunity to do future business with an existing customer.
-After all, the more you browse, the more you buy!
+Well, it’s all about the money ($$$).
+By offering upgrade policies, it gives the jeweler an opportunity to do future business with an existing customer.

 Here are some examples of common trade-up programs offered in the industry: